aimeos/aimeos-docs/src/frontend/html/adapt-price-format.md

 ],
 ```

 The format is determined by the translation which contains the placeholders.
-To swap the value and currency symbol for example, you only need change the order of the placeholders, e.g. "%2$s %1$s".
+To swap the value and currency symbol for example, you only need to change the order of the placeholders, e.g. "%2$s %1$s".
 All translations by price type are located in the "client/code" domain and the translation key consists of "price:" and the code of the price type.

 !!! note
     You need to add a translation for every new price type you create.
 Otherwise, the "price:&lt;code&gt;" string will be displayed in the frontend instead of the price.